Jump to topic

 - Patients in the hospital with various allergic reactions, most commonly reactions to medications.

-Structure of the Selective
+Structure of the elective

-The majority of the selective time will involve providing care to patients in the outpatient clinic with a team consisting of an attending physician, fellows, residents and other students.
+The majority of the elective time will involve providing care to patients in the outpatient clinic with a team consisting of an attending physician, fellows, residents and other students.
 There may be residents who also rotate on the service.
 The nurses in clinic perform skin testing, spirometry, drug testing, and assist with skin biopsy and rhinoscopy.
 Patch tests are performed by the physicians.

 Every Wednesday from 8:00 – 11:00 a.m., there is allergy-immunology conference when all members of the training program including adult and pediatric allergists, fellows, residents and students attend.

 Every Monday from 7:30 – 8:30 a.m. there is a textbook review that you are welcome to attend.